 One in two small business owners is making at least one of the financial mistakes on this page.
 Is it you?
-Find out how even the savviest business owners go wrong and what you can do about it if you’re making one of these common errors below.
+Find out how even the savviest business owners go wrong with their small business financial management and what you can do about it if you’re making one of the common financial pitfalls mentioned below.

 1. Poor Budgeting